hermansildnes/imgsort/README.md

 # imgsort
-A program to sort images directly on your machine - no online service needed
+A utility to sort images directly on your machine according to year/date - no online service needed